 Dubrovnik, Croatia is a wonderful, ancient city overlooking the Adriatic Sea.
 Here you’ll find a charming old walled city, full of history and culture, that is a UNESCO World Heritage Site.
 The Dubrovnik Card gives you access to major attractions including the famous city walls, as well as free public transport, ensuring you make the most of your time in this beautiful city.

-We visited Dubrovnik as part of a month spent exploring Croatia with our kids.
-Our whole family loved exploring this ancient city- from museums in the Old City to kayaking around the famous walls and visiting gorgeous beaches.
-Don’t miss our full list of things to do in Dubrovnik, as well as the best family-friendly places to eat in Dubrovnik.
+We spent a week in Dubrovnik as part of a month spent exploring Croatia with our kids.
+As full-time travelers, we see lots of pretty beaches, but our whole family loved exploring this ancient city.
+The museums in the Old City were a great way to escape the heat, as is kayaking around the famous walls and visiting gorgeous beaches.

 When we visit cities, we usually stay for at least a week and don’t usually visit a lot of pricey attractions, so often the city cards or city passes don’t make sense for us.
 This Dubrovnik City Card is the exception!
 Read on for why the Dubrovnik Pass is a must for your first visit to Dubrovnik, Croatia.